 This allows you to synchronize time on various hardware such as routers, switches, IP cameras and computers running operating systems different from Windows.

-NTSv2, our proprietary time protocol, comes with the following enhanced functionality:
+NTSv2, our proprietary time sync protocol, comes with the following enhanced functionality:

 - 256-bit AES encryption